jsgroth/jgenesis/frontend/jgenesis-web/README.md

 # jgenesis-web

 Minimal web frontend that compiles to WASM and runs in the browser.
+Requires a browser with [WebGPU](https://webgpu.org) support.

 ## Dependencies